Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 ## Bootstrapping

 To get an access token for the API we need to request the API scope.
-Add the scope to the options in `AddOpenIdConnect`.
+Add the scope above to the options in `AddOpenIdConnect` in `Program.cs`.

-Auth0 also requires that audience is specified when requesting scope for an API.
-This is not always required by all IDPs.
+Auth0 also requires that the audience is specified when requesting scope for an API.
+This is not always required by all IdPs.
 The `OnRedirectToIdentityProvider` event allows us to add a property with the audience of the API.
 Add the following code to the event:

 ```csharp
 context.ProtocolMessage.SetParameter("audience", "sales-api");
 ```

-Also request relevant scopes for the remote API
+Also request relevant scopes for the remote API:

 ```csharp
 options.Scope.Add("products.read");